 Dispo paperwork – if you anticipate that someone will be discharged, do the discharge paperwork, prescriptions, etc., and put it in the patient’s chart or hand it to the nurse.
 Not a big deal if you forget but generally a nice thing to do.

-Unlike medicine rounds we all participated in during our third and fourth years of medical school, the purpose ED rounds (at shift change) is to communicate the relevant information to the oncoming team while not delving into unnecessary detail.
+Unlike medicine rounds we all participated in during our third and fourth years of medical school, the purpose of ED rounds (at shift change) is to communicate the relevant information to the oncoming team while not delving into unnecessary detail.
 If more detail is needed, the oncoming team will ask questions.

 There are many right ways to convey the information.
 What matters is that you are clear, concise, and consistent.
 More information is needed for undifferentiated patients, or patients where the disposition remains unclear.
 Patients with a diagnosis and clear disposition won’t need their whole story re-hashed – the ED course, important diagnostics, and pertinent interventions will typically suffice.
-Remember, while sign-out can be a very valuable time for you to think about all your patients, it is even more valuable for the oncoming team.
+Remember, while sign-out is a valuable time for you to think about all your patients, it is even more valuable for the oncoming team.

 You can move on to relevant PMH (if you are worried about PE, mention the h/o CA or the OCP use.
 If you are worried about aortic dissection, mention the smoking and HTN, etc.).
 It’s also okay to include this in the one-liner.

 “He has a long h/o poorly controlled DM and HTN.”